-Follow your school's procedures for discipline or refusal of rights to ride the bus.

-Stop the bus.
-Park in a safe location off the road, perhaps a parking lot or a driveway.

-Secure the bus.
-Take the ignition key with you if you leave your seat.

-Stand up and speak respectfully to the offender or offenders.
-Speak in a courteous manner with a firm voice.
+- Follow your school's procedures for discipline or refusal of the right to ride the bus. - Stop the bus.
+Park in a safe location off the road (perhaps a parking lot or a driveway.) - Secure the bus.
+Take the ignition key with you if you leave your seat. - Stand up and speak respectfully to the offender or offenders.
+Speak in a courteous manner but with a firm voice.
 Remind the offender of the expected behavior.
-Do not show anger, but do show that you mean business.

-If a change of seating is needed, request that the student move to a seat near you.

-Never put a student off the bus except at school or at his or her designated school bus stop.
-If you feel that the offense is serious enough that you cannot safely drive the bus, call for a school administrator or the police to come and remove the student.
+Do not show anger, but do show that you mean business. - If a change of seating is needed, request that the student move to a seat near you. - Never put a student off the bus except at school or at his or her designated school bus stop.
+If you feel that the offense is serious enough that you cannot safely drive the bus, call for a school administrator or the police to come and remove the student if appropriate.
 Always follow your state or local procedures for requesting assistance.

+Maintaining proper discipline on the school bus reduces distractions and allows the driver to give full attention to driving.
+Students' behavior must not distract the driver or interfere with safety or other passengers.

+Local school boards develop the rules for student behavior.
+Copies of the rules should be distributed to students and their parents.
+Rule enforcement is a responsibility shared by the school bus driver, school officials and parents.

-10.6 - Antilock Braking Systems
+10.6 Antilock Braking Systems